villekf/OMEGA-doc/docs/source/usage.rst

 Several CT examples are available.
 For a rather generic case, see ``CT_main_generalExample`` which uses TIFF projection images as the input.
 This example automatically computes the source/detector coordinates and thus is applicable mainly to "typical" CBCT cases.

-For a case using source coordinates and the center of the detector panel coordinates for each projection, see ``Planmeca_CT_main_generic`` files.
+For a case using source coordinates and the center of the detector panel coordinates for each projection, see ``CBCT_main_generic`` files.
 These also highlight a case where the panel also rotates along its own axis (slightly).
 Offset correction cases can also be used with this.
+Example data can be obtained from: https://doi.org/10.5281/zenodo.12722386

 An example of µCT (using either https://doi.org/10.5281/zenodo.4279613 or https://doi.org/10.5281/zenodo.4279549) is provided with the ``walnut_CT_main`` though ``CT_main_generalExample`` works just as well.
 A 2D (sinogram) example is shown in ``CT2D_fanbeam_mainExample`` (uses https://doi.org/10.5281/zenodo.1254206).
 Lastly, an example script using preclinical Inveon CT is in ``Inveon_CT_main`` (uses https://doi.org/10.5281/zenodo.4646835).

+For high-dimensional µCT, you can use ``skyscan_CT_main_highDimExample`` or ``nikon_CT_main_highDimExample``.
+These are useful for datasets that are dozens of gigabytes large.
+They should also work straight for Skyscan or Nikon µCT data.
+You can reconstruct such datasets at full resolution usin a GPU even if the GPU does not have enough memory to hold all the data.
+Note that you will need a lot of physical RAM for these as the data is stored in the main memory, while only a subset of the data is stored in the GPU.
+The features are limited though as only FDK, PKMA and PDHG algorithms work.
+Regularization can be used, but it is highly unoptimal at the moment.
+Example SkyScan data can be obtained from: https://doi.org/10.5281/zenodo.12744181

 For custom algorithms, see ``CT_main_generic_custom_algorithms_example`` or ``Planmeca_CT_main_generic_custom_algorithms``.